TeamJupyter/COVID19/README.md

 In summary, this supervised logistic regression model is reasonable at classifying patients with and without pneumonia because the model’s accuracy, 0.72, is relatively high compared to other models analyzed.

+**Recommendations for Further Analysis**
+- Find data from other countries that had additional attributes to compare or if they had the same related to pneumonia, what other factors may have caused it.
+- Find data with a reliable source to draw accurate conclusions since there is a lot of disinformation with COVID-19 data available.
+- Repeat analysis with supervised, unsupervised, and PCA transformed machine learning models in the future when data is more readily available since COVID-19 is new.